Patrick Tierney (author): Darkness in El Dorado

 In 2000 Tierney published his book Darkness in El Dorado, accusing the American anthropologist Professor Napoleon Chagnon and his colleague James V. Neel, among other things, of exacerbating a measles epidemic among the Yanomamö people.

-The American Anthropological Association convened a task force in February 2001 to investigate some allegations made in Tierney's book.
+The American Anthropological Association (AAA) convened a task force in February 2001 to investigate some allegations made in Tierney's book.
 Their report, which was issued by the AAA in May 2002, held that Chagnon had both represented the Yanomamö in harmful ways and failed in some instances to obtain proper consent from both the government and the groups he studied.
 However, the Task Force stated that there was no support to the claim that Chagnon and Neel began a measles epidemic.
-In June 2005, however, the AAA voted over two-to-one to rescind the acceptance of the 2002 report.
+Notwithstanding this, in June 2005, the AAA voted by more than two-to-one to rescind its own 2002 report.

 Most of the allegations made in Darkness in El Dorado were publicly rejected by the Provost's office of the University of Michigan in November 2000.
 For example, the interviews upon which the book was based all came from members of the Salesians of Don Bosco, a congregation of the Catholic Church, which Chagnon had criticized and angered.

-Alice Dreger, an historian of medicine and science, concluded after a year of research that Tierney's claims were false and the American Anthropological Association was complicit and irresponsible in helping spread these falsehoods and not protecting "scholars from baseless and sensationalistic charges".
+In 2011, Alice Dreger, an historian of medicine and science, concluded after a year of research that Tierney's claims were false and the AAA was complicit and irresponsible in helping spread these falsehoods and not protecting "scholars from baseless and sensationalistic charges".